tlverse/tlverse-handbook/08-tmle3mopttx.md

 \caption{Dynamic Treatment Regime in a Clinical Setting}(\#fig:unnamed-chunk-1)
 \end{figure}

-One opts to administer the intervention to individuals who will profit from it instead, instead of assigning treatment on a population level.
+One opts to administer the intervention to individuals who will profit from it, instead of assigning treatment on a population level.
 But how do we know which intervention works for which patient?
 This aim motivates a different type of intervention, as opposed to the static exposures we described in previous chapters.
 In particular, in this chapter we learn about dynamic or "individualized" interventions that tailor the treatment decision based on the collected covariates.
 Formally, dynamic treatments represent interventions that at each treatment-decision stage are allowed to respond to the currently available treatment and covariate history.
+A dynamic treatment rule can be thought of as a rule where the input is the available set of collected covariates, and the output is an individualized treatment for each patient [@bembom2007realistic, @robins1986, @moodie2013].

-In the statistics community such a treatment strategy is termed an __individualized treatment regime__ (ITR), and the (counterfactual) population mean outcome under an ITR is the value of the ITR [@neyman1990; @robins1986;
+In the statistics community such a treatment strategy is termed an __individualized treatment regime__ (ITR), also known as the optimal dynamic treatment rule, optimal treatment regime, optimal strategy, and optimal policy [@murphy2003, @robins2004].
+The (counterfactual) population mean outcome under an ITR is the value of the ITR [@murphy2003, @robins2004].
-@pearl2009].
 Even more, suppose one wishes to maximize the population mean of an outcome, where for each individual we have access to some set of measured covariates.
 This means, for example, that we can learn for which individual characteristics assigning treatment increases the probability of a beneficial outcome.
 An ITR with the maximal value is referred to as an optimal ITR or the __optimal individualized treatment__.
 Consequently, the value of an optimal ITR is termed the optimal value, or the __mean under the optimal individualized treatment__.

 The problem of estimating the optimal individualized treatment has received much attention in the statistics literature over the years, especially with the